The modern science clearly shows that cannabis is healthier than alcohol, however the public is still undecided on this question.

-This occurrence naturally didn’t happen all by itself, but in fact was a direct result propagated by the American government, which had a forceful anti-marijuana campaign during the 1930’s.
+The general hatred towards cannabis that plagued our society up until recently didn’t happen all by itself.
+In fact, it was a direct result propagated by the American government, which had a forceful anti-marijuana campaign during the 1930s.

-Prior to that there were numerous cannabis-infused remedies available in pharmacies across America, but a combination of a large-scaled Mexican immigration that was going on at the time (Mexican citizens were the first recreational consumers of pot in the US), and the government’s requirement for a common enemy to unite the people (especially after the Great Depression and The Prohibition), the completely unfair oppression of cannabis began.
+Prior to that, there were numerous cannabis-infused remedies available in pharmacies across America, but a combination of a large-scale Mexican immigration and the government’s requirement for a common enemy to unite the people (especially after the Great Depression and the Prohibition), resulted in an unfair oppression of cannabis.

-On the other side of the medal, the history of alcoholic beverages goes a little something like this:
+On the other side, the history of alcoholic beverages goes like this:

-From the ancient Egyptians, old China, India and Babylon, the use of fermented fruits, honey, rice and corn to create alcoholic drinks was a reality anywhere from around 7000 B.C., and most likely even earlier in the history of mankind.
+From ancient Egypt, China, India and Babylon, the use of fermented fruits, honey, rice and corn to create alcoholic drinks was a really popular way to “have some fun”.

-This very rapidly turned into quite a trend, and widespread alcoholism became a real problem in the United Kingdom, and because of this there was a decline of compsuntion in all of the western world during the 19th century, followed by a total prohibition in the new continent in 1920.
+This turned into quite a trend, and widespread alcoholism became a real problem in the United Kingdom.
+Because of this, there was a decline in alcohol consumption in the entire Western world during the 19th century, followed by a total alcohol prohibition in the US in 1920.

-This didn’t last long because the illegal manufacturing and distribution of alcohol skyrocketed very quickly, and the American government called off the prohibition in 1933.
+This didn’t last long because the illegal manufacturing and distribution skyrocketed.
+This prompted the American government to call off the prohibition in 1933.

 The most important part in all alcoholic beverages is ethanol.

-This chemical compound also known as just alcohol, ethyl alcohol or drinking alcohol is responsible for the number of reactions in the brain and body which we call getting tipsy or drunk.
+This chemical compound (also known as just alcohol, ethyl alcohol or drinking alcohol) is responsible for the number of reactions in the brain and body which we call getting drunk.

-Once the drink enters our stomach, our digestive system spreads ethanol through our bloodstream, entering the heart, brain and other important parts of our organism.
+Once alcohol enters our stomach, our digestive system spreads ethanol through our bloodstream, entering the heart, brain and other important parts of our organism.

 What goes on in the brain is particularly crucial for the buzz we feel.

-Ethanol acts as a depressant of our central nervous system, connecting with a neurotransmitter called glutamate, which is normally in charge of exciting neurons, but the ethanol slows down the function of these neurotransmitters, causing us to react more slowly to any outside stimulant.
+Ethanol acts as a depressant of our central nervous system, connecting with a neurotransmitter called glutamate, which is normally in charge of exciting neurons, but in this case, the ethanol slows down its function, causing us to react more slowly to any outside stimulant.

-It is also responsible for the release of dopamine, which is an organic chemical compound in charge of reward-motivated behaviour, present also in plants and the majority of all living things on Earth.
+Glutamate is also responsible for the release of dopamine, which is an organic compound in charge of reward-motivated behaviour.

-When we get drunk, the elevated secretion of dopamine is responsible for making us feel happy and confident.
+When we get drunk, the elevated secretion of dopamine makes us feel happy and confident.

 The connection between GABA receptors and ethanol is also quite important for the complete understanding of how drinking affects our behaviour and sensations.

-The active chemical compounds found in cannabis (THC, CBD etc) engage our own internal endocannabinoid system, which is basically a very large network of cells and receptors located in many different parts of our body, who react accordingly every time they come into contact with cannabinoids from cannabis.
+The active chemical compounds found in cannabis are called cannabinoids, and they engage with the endocannabinoid system—basically a very large network of cellular activators and receptors located in many different parts of our body.

-Also cannabis is responsible for the added secretion of dopamine (just like alcohol), which makes us feel euphoric, confident and laid back.
+THC is also responsible for the added secretion of dopamine (just like alcohol), which makes us feel euphoric, confident and laid back.

-But, unlike alcohol which can be beneficial for our health only in very small amounts, cannabis can be responsible for a truly wide array of medical benefits, ranging from regulation of appetite, mood disorders like depression and anxiety, stress, appetite, the regulation of our body heat and weight, and much much more.
+But, unlike alcohol which can be beneficial for our health only in very small amounts, cannabis can be responsible for a truly wide array of medical benefits, ranging from regulation of appetite, mood disorders like depression and anxiety, stress, appetite regulation and much much more.

 Let’s find out.

-Consuming alcohol regularly over an extensive period of time can cause some serious health issues, the first one being the death of brain cells, which is responsible for lowering our mental and physical functions.
+Consuming alcohol regularly over an extensive period of time can cause serious health issues, the first one being the death of brain cells, which may lower mental and physical functions.

-Pancreatitis is also very common, which is basically a very damaging inflammation of the pancreas, causing wrecking nerve damage.
+Pancreatitis is also very common, which is basically a very damaging inflammation of the pancreas, and is life-threatening if not treated.

-Increased tolerance is another high-risk issue with alcohol, where the person cannot sense the short term effects like hangovers and headaches because of the elongated compsuntion.
+Increased tolerance is another high-risk issue with alcohol, where the person cannot sense the short-term effects like hangovers and headaches because of the elongated consumption.

-This causes the users to feel like alcohol isn’t causing so much harm to them, but in fact they just cannot sense the havoc that alcohol is wreaking to their system.
+This causes the user to feel like alcohol isn’t causing so much harm to them, but in fact, they just cannot sense the havoc that alcohol is wreaking to their system.

 Once the user reaches the dependence level, commonly known as alcoholism, things become really serious.

-In this phase it’s excruciatingly difficult to stop drinking without any professional help, because the body and mind become so used to ethanol, they don’t properly work without it anymore.
+In this phase, it’s excruciatingly difficult to stop drinking without any professional help, because the body becomes so used to ethanol, and stops functioning properly without it.

-Over indulgence of alcohol is responsible for a large number of health issues, and the main ones are high blood pressure, the risk of stroke and other serious heart related problems, liver disease, irreversible neural and brain damage, troubles with the libido and loss of sexual appetite, the risk of poisoning, ulcers, gastritis, malnutrition and of course cancer.
+Over-indulgence of alcohol is responsible for a large number of health issues, the main ones being high blood pressure, increased risk of stroke and other serious heart related problems, liver disease, irreversible neural and brain damage, troubles with the libido and loss of sexual appetite, the risk of poisoning, ulcers, gastritis and malnutrition.

-All of these issues make alcohol one hell of a dangerous substance, which should be taken quite seriously, and consumed very responsibly.
+All of these issues make alcohol a substance that should be taken quite seriously, and consumed very responsibly.

-Unlike with alcohol, extensive clinical research on long term effects of cannabis is still very limited, and the end result of these studies often deliver results that are conflicted with one another.
+Dependable clinical research on the long-term effects of cannabis is still very limited, and the end result of the studies that are available currently often deliver conflicted results.

-This comes to show that science still needs to pick up the pace regarding cannabis, in order for us to have a clearer picture with what really goes on with our bodies and minds after long periods of pot consumption.
+This comes to show that science still needs to pick up the pace regarding cannabis, in order for us to have a clearer picture with what really goes on with our bodies and minds after decades of pot consumption.

 Nonetheless, here’s what we know so far.

-There is a current ongoing debate if cannabis is responsible for causing long term issues in adolescents.
+There is a current ongoing debate if cannabis is responsible for causing long-term cognitive issues in adolescents.
 Two studies from 2016 showed that teenage pot consumption isn’t connected with any kind of IQ lessening.
+(1)

-They used identical twins to determine if environmental factors are more important than genetic ones.
-In this study there was a decline of IQ test results over a long period of time in both the twin who was using weed, but the decline was also present in the other twin who never ingested any marijuana.
-The result was perfectly clear, an environmental factor was responsible for this fall of cognitive function for both twins.
+They used identical twins to determine if environmental factors are more important than genetics.
+In this study, there was a decline in IQ in both twins and the study concluded that an environmental factor was responsible for this fall of cognitive function for both twins.

-Another study from 2014 shows that frequent teen users had a change of the white matter of the brain (which causes issues with with impulse control and the longevity of their attention span).
+Another study from 2014 shows that frequent teen users had a change in the brain’s white matter, which caused issues with impulse control and attention span deficits.
+(2)

-This was only evident in subjects who started using pot before the gentle age of 16, but the study had some serious failings in showing that marijuana was solely responsible for this this negative trend of the IQ, it just offered a suggestion that these two phenomenons are possibly connected.
+This was only evident in subjects who started using pot before the age of 16, but the study had some serious failings in showing that marijuana was solely responsible for this negative trend of the IQ, it just offered a suggestion that these two phenomena are possibly connected.

-The problem of increased tolerance can’t really be described as a long term effect, but it does happen after a significantly long period of weed compsuntion.
+The problem of increased tolerance can’t really be described as a long-term effect, but it does happen after a significantly long period of weed consumption.

-This is a particularly delicate issue, because some clinical studies show that individuals who have a predisposition for specific mental illnesses are better off without cannabis.
+This is a delicate issue, but some clinical studies show that individuals who have a predisposition for specific mental illnesses are better off without cannabis.
+(4)